floooh/floooh.github.io/_drafts/2025-08-17-sokol-gfx-view-update.md

-I was at first considering to add a 'managed mode' for views which would track the state of their parent resource and automatically go through an uninit/init cycle when needed, but this just didn't fit sokol philosophy of lifetimes and resource states being explicit, and having this one special case for view objects caused more confusion which wasn't worth the small gain in convenience (this decision also wasn't purely based on gut feeling since I actually *had* implemented the 'managed mode' already but then kicked it out again after actually starting to port the sokol sample code over).
+I was at first considering to add a 'managed mode' for views which would track the state of their parent resource and automatically go through an uninit/init cycle when needed, but this just didn't fit sokol philosophy of explicit lifetimes and resource states, and having this one special case for view objects caused more confusion which wasn't worth the small gain in convenience (this decision also wasn't purely based on gut feeling since I actually *had* implemented the 'managed mode' already but then kicked it out again after actually starting to port the sokol sample code over - it just didn't 'feel right').

-When porting existing code over to resource view object, don't forget that you need to destroy at least two objects now.
-It's tempting to just replace all image handles with view handles, and then only destroy the view but forget to destroy the image.
-That's a good way to add a quickly growing memory leak ;) (at some point the image or buffer pools will be exhausted though and resource creation will start to fail - that's why it's a good idea to tweak the pool sizes in the `sg_setup()` close to the maximum number of resource objects of each type you are expecting.
+When porting existing code over to resource view object, don't forget that you need to destroy at least two objects now for complete cleanup (views *and* their parent resource).

 The order in which you destroy the views and parent resources doesn't matter, this: